not1337/pam_pivcard/README.md

 case of any authentication failure.
 This allows you to have e.g. pam_unix save your day as you can enter your password manually then.

-Be aware that for KDE you will need to modify /etc/pam.d/kde and to have the KDE screensaver work properly in the unlock case you will have to modify kcheckpass to be setuid root.
+Be aware that for KDE you will need to modify /etc/pam.d/kde (additionally /etc/pam.d/sddm for KDE5) and to have the KDE screensaver work properly in the unlock case you will have to modify kcheckpass to be setuid root.
 You must not, never ever, set the pivhelper setuid root as the helper returns unencrypted passwords for injection onto the PAM stack.
 If you do not follow this advice